If you have excess funds (negative balance) in your student account, you may request a refund. To receive your refund:

 - Complete the online Refund Request Form

-- Set up your Student Choice Refund Account in Nelnet.
+- Set up your Manage Refund Account in Nelnet.
 Log into Banner Online.
 Select Student and Financial Aid > Nelnet > Nelnet Quikpay.

 Vassar will direct deposit the funds quickly and securely into the bank account you provide.

 Please note that if the credit balance is due to excess parent PLUS loan funds, Vassar will automatically issue the refund to the parent via check.
 We are unable to release these funds to the student without written authorization from the parent.